ambersariya/katas/README.md

 # Katas

-Here are some of the kata's solved in this repo.
+Here are some of the kata's I've solved either by myself or with my colleagues.
+Majority of the katas come from the [Codurance Katalyst page](https://www.codurance.com/katalyst).

 Hope you find them useful.

 | Kata | Link |
 | --- | --- |